Bioconductor/bioconductor.org/content/help/mailing-list/posting-guide.md

 * Good questions help avoid embarrassment.

+## Key points ##

+* Use the latest Bioconductor release (or 'devel') version.
+Ensure that your packages are [up-to-date](/install/).

+* Provide a minimal, self-contained example (data and code) that someone else can cut-and-paste into a new R session to reproduce your problem.

+* Include the output of `sessionInfo()`.
+If the example produces an error, provide the output of `traceback()` after the error occurs.

+* Include the maintainer of the package in the email, e.g., `packageDescription('GenomicRanges')$Maintainer`.

 ## Preparing ##

 * Read the relevant R documentation.
 Use `help.start()` to start the HTML search engine.
 If you are having trouble with function `somefunc`, try `?somefunc`.
 If you are searching for a function, try `help.search("somefunc")`.
-Read the vignette(s) for the package(s) using `browseVignettes(package="somepkg")`
+Read the vignette(s) for the package(s) using `vignette(package="somepkg")`

 * Search the [FAQ](http://bioconductor.org/docs/faq/) and
   [Bioconductor](http://dir.gmane.org/gmane.science.biology.informatics.conductor)
   and [R-help](http://tolstoy.newcastle.edu.au/R/) archives for similar posts.
 Try a [Google](http://www.google.com/) search.

-* Please include the R code that is causing the problem and enough data for someone else to run the code and get the same problem.
-  Simplify code to a minimal, self-contained example.
-If reporting an error, be sure to reproduce the error in a new R session, started with the `--vanilla` option to avoid loading .Rprofile or .RData files.

-* Ensure that you are using the latest Bioconductor release and that your installed packages are [up-to-date](/install/).

 ## Composing ##

-* You may reply to an existing email if you are elaborating on or answering a previous question.
-However, if you are asking a new question, then start a new email message with a new subject line.
+* Compose a new email message with a new subject line; only reply to an existing email if you are elaborating on or answering a previous question.
-  Don't simply add a new question on a different topic as part of a reply to an existing thread.

-* Use an informative subject line that is as specific as possible.
-This will help attract responders and also helps others in the future when they search the archives.
-For example, a subject line "time course experiment using limma" might be better than just "limma".
+* Use an informative subject line.
+This will help attract responders and helps others when they search the archives.
+For example, a subject line "time course experiment using limma" is better than just "limma".

 * Identify yourself.
 If you are using a non-professional email account, like gmail or hotmail, or the guest posting facility, then give your full name and professional affiliation.
-Anonymous postings are much less likely to get responses.

-* If you are asking for advice as to how to use a particular function or package, then explain fully what documentation you have already read and why this hasn't yet fully answered your question.
+* If you are asking for advice on how to use a particular function or package, then explain fully what documentation you have already read and why this hasn't yet fully answered your question.
 This allows a responder to answer your specific question instead of simply referring you to the existing documentation.

-* If you are reporting a code problem, then include a simple and reproducible example along with the output of `sessionInfo()`.
-The example should be reproducible by others, meaning that someone else reading your post should be able to run the code themselves and get the same output as you did.
-If the example produces an error, provide the error message and the output of `traceback()`.
-Provide giving actual output to demonstrate what you mean when you wish to indicate that the code does not work as expected.

 * Send email to the appropriate list.
 Use the Bioconductor mailing list for questions about specific package, or conceptual questions.
 The R-help mailing list is for questions about the underlying R program.
 The Bioc-devel and R-devel lists are for discussing code development and other technical issues.

-* Ensure that your code is readable, and can be cut and pasted into an R session.

 * Use plain text instead of HTML; it is smaller in size and easier to read.